 AlphaFold3 at TACC

-Last update: April 8, 2025
+Last update: August 11, 2025

-AlphaFold logo AlphaFold3 is Google Deepmind's latest deep learning model for predicting the structure and interactions of biological macromolecules, including proteins, nucleic acids, small molecules, ions, and post-translational modifications.
+AlphaFold3 is Google Deepmind's latest deep learning model for predicting the structure and interactions of biological macromolecules, including proteins, nucleic acids, small molecules, ions, and post-translational modifications.
 AlphaFold3 significantly expands the capabilities of AlphaFold2, offering highly accurate complex structure predictions beyond protein folding alone.
 In November 2024, the developers made the source code available on Github and published a Nature paper (supplementary information) describing the method.
-In addition to the software, AlphaFold3 depends on ~253 GB of databases and model parameters.
+In addition to the software, AlphaFold3 depends on ~250 GB of databases and model parameters.
 Researchers interested in making protein structure predictions with AlphaFold3 are encouraged to follow the guide below, and use the databases that have been prepared.

 Installations at TACC